 Whether you are considering using the textbook as a learning aid or reference resource, we hope that our review will support your decision-making and help you to achieve your goals.
 Our team may earn a small commission from qualifying purchases made through the below links at no additional cost to you.

-Currently in its 9th edition, Janeway’s Immunobiology (check the current price on Amazon or Ebay) is subdivided into five primary sections, starting with an introduction to the history of immunology and basic concepts regarding the innate and adaptive immune systems and progressing to mechanisms of antigen recognition by lymphocytes, lymphocyte development and receptor signalling, and the role of the immune system in a variety of human diseases, among other topics.
+Currently in its 9th edition, Janeway’s Immunobiology is subdivided into five primary sections, starting with an introduction to the history of immunology and basic concepts regarding the innate and adaptive immune systems and progressing to mechanisms of antigen recognition by lymphocytes, lymphocyte development and receptor signalling, and the role of the immune system in a variety of human diseases, among other topics.

 While the first few chapters are relatively broad in focus, content becomes centered around increasingly specific sub-topics of immunology as the textbook progresses, elaborating upon concepts that were discussed earlier in the text.

 For example, the lineage of T cells and a general description of their involvement in adaptive immunity is introduced prior to the more advanced discussion of T cell dysfunction in certain autoimmune diseases.